 All psychiatry postdoctoral researchers participate in UT Southwestern’s formal Postdoctoral Training Program.
 The program is designed to provide a structured environment to train and equip new investigators through their postgraduate career to propel them toward independent research.

-Departmental postdoctoral trainees participate in our bi-weekly Works-In-Progress Meeting that highlights the ongoing work of our research laboratories as well as providing a venue for interactions with our clinicians exploring translational work.
+Departmental postdoctoral trainees participate in Works-In-Progress Meetings, which highlight the ongoing work of our research laboratories and provide a venue for interactions with our clinicians exploring translational work.

 Explore open postdoctoral positions in the Department of Psychiatry.